FireguiQueen/how-computers-really-work/README.md

-# How computers really work
+# Book: How computers really work
 Notes and explications from the book "How computers really work", by Matthew Justice.

 ## About the author